Catalogue: Traditional Program:

 The library staff strongly encourages reference consultations.
 Professional librarians are available for subject specific reference consultations.
 Advance appointments may be scheduled by contacting the library at 601-968-5948, 1-800-808-5002 or at email@example.com.
 Patrons are encouraged to carefully describe their research needs at the time the appointment is made, thus allowing library staff the lead time necessary to plan the best use of the library's collections.
 Interlibrary Loan services are also available to ensure access to resources that are not owned by the library.

-Located on the main level of the Warren Hood Library, the Think Center houses the primary retention and academic support services of Student Affairs and supports programs that are developed from the collaborative efforts of the Student Success and Academic Units.
+Located on the main level of the Warren Hood Library, the Wynn Kenyon Think Center houses the primary retention and academic support services and supports programs that are developed from the collaborative efforts of the Student Success and Academic Units.

 Understanding that "space matters", the Think Center provides an innovative and dynamic location that supports collaboration, individual work and peer assistance through flexible furnishings, work spaces and technology.